Destin's White Sand Beaches

 Calhoun Beach 1950 Scenic Hwy 98 Just a couple doors down from the Back porch, it has restrooms and outdoor showers

 June White Decker Park: 1950 Scenic Hwy 98 This access point has parking, bike racks and public restrooms

 Silver Shells Access: 7th St and Scenic Hwy 98

-Crystal Beach Area of Hwy 98 hosts several access points.
+Crystal Beach area of Hwy 98 access points:

 Pompano Street Beach Access: Pompano Street and Hwy 98 This is a popular spot with the locals and you will see surfers, boogie boarders and volleyball games year round.